-Key events for the quarter to 31 December 2025
+Key events: quarter to 31 December 2025

 The December quarter of 2025 marked a period of mixed economic signals and divergent asset class performance, reinforcing the importance of diversification and disciplined portfolio construction.
 While global share markets continued to benefit from technology optimism and easing monetary conditions in parts of the world, inflation persistence, valuation concerns and geopolitical risks remained prominent themes.